 Classical conditioning informs livestock that an electrical cue is imminent after an auditory cue is heard, triggering an avoidance response.
 Once this relationship is established, a VF system primarily uses negative reinforcement to maintain and modify this response.
 Negative reinforcement aids learning by removing an unpleasant stimulus when a desired behavior occurs, which ultimately increases the likelihood of a desired behavior in the future (Domjan 2014).
-For example, a horse learns to turn towards the direction that reins are pulled to relieve the uncomfortable pressure created by the tugging.
-In a VF system, the removal of the unpleasant auditory cue, associated with electrical cue, indicates livestock have successfully performed the desired avoidance behavior and returned to the allowable grazing area (Figure 3).
-During training, every interaction with the virtual fence should result in the desired behavior (returning to the allowable grazing area).
-For this reason, during training virtual fences are ideally placed along physical fence lines.
-Introducing virtual fences with physical fences limits an animal's ability to move through the boundary zone after receiving an auditory cue.
+For example, a horse learns to turn towards the direction that reins are pulled to relieve the pressure from the bit created by the reins.
+In a VF system, the removal of the unpleasant auditory cue and its associated electrical cue, indicates to the livestock that they have successfully performed the desired avoidance behavior and returned to the grazing area (Figure 3).
+During training, every interaction with the active VF should result in the desired behavior (returning to the grazing area).
+For this reason, during training, VFs are ideally placed along physical fence lines.
+Introducing VFs with physical fences limits an animal's ability to move through the boundary zone after receiving an auditory cue.
 Repeated exposure to negative reinforcement helps livestock learn the desired avoidance behavior in response to sound alone.
-Training with physical fences builds a foundation for the desired behavior to occur once the physical fence is removed, as it maximizes virtual fence compliance, or the amount of time an animal stays within the allowable grazing area.
+Training with physical fences establishes a foundation for the desired behavior, which enhances VF compliance and improves the effectiveness of animal containment within the grazing area once the physical barriers are removed.